material-motion/material-motion/concepts/runtimes.md

 #### Why is there only one executor for Draggable and Pinchable?

-Most Plans work better if executed by a single executor entity.
-For example, the Gesture executor now knows to think in terms of both gestures acting simultaneously.
+Many Plans can be executed by a single executor entity.
+For example, the Gesture executor can now change the anchor point of the view exactly once.

 ### Forwarding events to executors